OwnerPlugins/ForecaOne/README.md

 ### Color and Transparency
 - **Color Selector** – lists predefined colors (from `color_database.txt`).
 Use UP/DOWN to move, OK to confirm.
 The color is applied to all screens (global theme).
 - **Transparency** – lists levels from 6% to 56%.
 OK confirms, change is visible immediately.

+### Check Update
+Checks if an update has been released online and runs it.

 ### Plugin Info
 Shows version, authors and credits.
 Press OK or EXIT to close.